 This point may seem rather straightforward, but we promise that using aluminum foil will change the way you see your smoker.
 Cleaning up after cooking meals for hours can be more than enough for one to handle.
 However, if you rely on aluminum foil while cooking your meat, you can make the cleanup process even simpler.

-If you prefer to keep your meat directly on the racks, we recommend putting aluminum foil in your drip pan or create a foil tray on your bottom rack.
+If you prefer to keep your meat directly on the racks, we recommend putting aluminum foil in your drip pan or creating a foil tray on your bottom rack.
 It will help to make collecting fats simpler and reduce the amount of time you’ll have to spend washing it out.

-Answering how does an electric smoker work can help you to make some of the juiciest and most flavorful dishes yet.
+Answering how does an electric smoker work? can help you to make some of the juiciest and most flavorful dishes yet.
 With a relatively basic design that anyone can get the hang of, these user-friendly appliances make a fantastic gift for yourself or a family member.
 We highly recommend getting your hands on one, as they will transform the way you enjoy all types of meat.